Southern Nuclear: Plant Hatch

 The Edwin I. Hatch Electric Generating Plant sits on a 2,224-acre site along the Altamaha, Georgia's largest river, near Baxley, Ga.
 It is jointly owned by Georgia Power (50.1 percent), Oglethorpe Power Corporation (30 percent), Municipal Electric Authority of Georgia (17.7 percent) and Dalton Utilities (2.2 percent).

 Construction of the plant began in 1968.
 Unit 1 began commercial operation in December 1975.

 Unit 2 began commercial operation in September 1979.
 Units 1 and 2 are rated at 924 megawatts of electric power each for a total capacity of 1,848 MW.
 The plant is powered by boiling water reactors supplied by General Electric Company.

 Plant Vogtle

 Unit 1 began commercial operation in May 1987.
 Unit 2 began commercial operation in May 1989.
 Each unit is capable of generating 1,215 megawatts of electric power for a total capacity of 2,430 MW.
 The plant is powered by pressurized water reactors manufactured by Westinghouse.
 The turbines and electric generators are manufactured by General Electric.
 Southern Nuclear is overseeing the licensing and construction of two new nuclear units at the Plant Vogtle site near Augusta, Ga.
 Vogtle 3 and 4 will be among the first new nuclear plants built in America in more than 30 years.

-Due to setbacks from the Chapter 11 bankruptcy of reactor supplier Westinghouse, Vogtle units 3 and 4 were delayed delayed by a year and were ultimately were commissioned on July 31, 2023 and April 29, 2024, respectively.
+Due to setbacks from the Chapter 11 bankruptcy of reactor supplier Westinghouse, Vogtle units 3 and 4 were delayed by a year and were ultimately were commissioned on July 31, 2023, and April 29, 2024, respectively.